Setting up Your Environment for Chapel¶

 Optionally, the

-environment variable can select between no jemalloc, or using the jemalloc distributed with Chapel in third-party.
-This setting is intended to elaborate uponCHPL_HOST_MEM=jemalloc
+CHPL_HOST_JEMALLOCenvironment variable can select between no jemalloc, or using the jemalloc distributed with Chapel in third-party.
+This setting is intended to elaborate uponCHPL_HOST_MEM=jemalloc.

 Value